 Working with Teens

-I see a fair number of teens and their parents.
+I see quite a few teens and their parents.
 I actually find it to be a lot of fun.
 Teens have a lot of interesting things to say and usually have some good ideas, even if they could use a bit of redirecting about how they approach their goals or express themselves.
 Of course, by the time a parent calls me, it’s usually because the situation has reached a point where the parents feel like something needs to be done.

 How to Talk to Your Teen about Therapy

 Parents often ask me how to present the idea of therapy to their teens.
-It’s easy for many teens to take this as meaning that there is something wrong with them and the therapist is going to fix them or make them do what they don’t want to do.
-Portrayals of therapists in the media don’t help this.
+It’s easy for many teens to take this as meaning that there is something wrong with them and the therapist is going to try to fix them or make them do what they don’t want to do.
 My advice is to be direct and honest with your teen about your concerns and goals.
 For example, “It seems to us that you’re not as happy as you used to be.
 So we’re all going to go in and talk to this guy to help us figure out how to make things better around here.”

 I usually do the first session or two with just the teen.
 This gives them a chance to explain things from their perspective and see that they have something to gain from this, that I’m not just going to tell them to listen to their parents.
 It’s absolutely crucial to get the teen on board—it’s really hard to make someone do something they don’t want to do and I certainly don’t have that power.
 After meeting with the teen, I meet with the parents for the next session.
 From there, we play musical chairs as needed—sometimes it’s best to meet with just the teen, sometimes just the parents, sometimes everybody.
 We can be flexible based on what works best.